joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 * **Editor Choice:** A side-by-side Markdown editor (using Marked.js and DOMPurify) with toggleable view modes was chosen for the Notes app over a more complex Rich Text/WYSIWYG editor.
 This decision prioritized implementation speed, maintainability, and data portability (plain text) while still providing a powerful user experience.
 * **Sidebar UI Pattern:** Decided to move from a "disappearing" sidebar (width: 0) to a more robust "shrinking" sidebar pattern to prevent UI lockouts.
 * **(NEW) Service Configuration:** Discovered and fixed hardcoded port numbers and database paths in several microservices.
 The standard moving forward will be to ensure all services pull their configuration exclusively from environment variables provided by the ecosystem.dev.json file.
+* **(NEW) Backup Strategy:** Moved from a manual, frontend-driven JSON export to a robust, backend-driven direct database file download.
+This is a future-proof solution that guarantees a complete backup without needing future code changes.